michal-bures/konkr/README.md

 If you intend to learn from this code, be careful, this was my first HTML5 game nad it was where I learned how to NOT code a game :).

-It is the predecessor to [Konkr](https://www.konkr.io), a game developed with typescript and Phaser 3.
+It is the predecessor to [Konkr](https://www.konkr.io), a sequel developed with typescript and Phaser 3.